 Our charter amendment both acknowledges and acts on voters’ preferences.

 If county elections move to even-numbered years, they will benefit from being held at times when far greater numbers of people are civically-minded.

 Those of us who care deeply about politics — who live and breathe it — know that every election matters.
 We turn out and do our civic duty no matter what year it is or what else is going on in our lives.
 But most of our friends, colleagues, and neighbors aren’t following suit, even though they are fortunate enough to live in a state where the ballot comes to you, where you have three weeks to vote, and where every post office is effectively a drop box thanks to prepaid postage.

 We have done great work on knocking down barriers to voting in Washington — and over right wing opposition, too.
 Now it’s time to address the twin problem of election fatigue by simplifying our elections.
 NPI’s research has previously found that a majority of voters in Washington support phasing out odd-year elections, while only a quarter are opposed.
 That’s a 2:1 margin of support to opposition.

 If we make this change, we will be in very good company.
 The vast majority of Washington’s thirty-nine counties already elect county level offices in even-numbered years and have for decades.
-Only five of the state’s seven charter counties go in odd years: King, Snohomish, Whatcom, Clark, and Clallam.
-The other two, Pierce and San Juan, do their electing in even years.
+Only three of the state’s seven charter counties go in odd years: King, Snohomish, and Whatcom.
+The others (Pierce, Clallam, Clark, and San Juan), do their electing in even years.

 After fifty years, it’s clear that the electoral system we have just isn’t working for most voters.
 So let’s give the people a chance to make a change.
 By putting this charter amendment on the November ballot, we’ll foster a needed conversation about election fatigue and give voters the power to do something about it.